canonical/ubuntu-frame/RUNNING_ON_YOUR_DESKTOP.md

     $ snap install ubuntu-frame

-(Note: Until ubuntu-frame is released you will need to append --beta to this command.)

 ### Running as the current user

 This will allow you to test applications you intend to use with `ubuntu-frame` without first packaging them as a snap or dealing with the complications of running as `daemons` under snapcraft.